sarthak268/DisCont/README.md

 ```

 ## Installing Dependencies
-In order to clone our repository and install all the required dependencies, follow these set of commands:
+In order to clone our repository and install all the required dependencies, run the following command:
 ```
 pip install -r requirements.txt
 ```